chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/hole-in-one.md

 When there's one marble left, the game ends, and the players are ranked by their elimination order.
 The longest surviving player wins.

+## Point multiplier and Death Ball

+A point multiplier is located in the top-left corner of the tile, displaying a `x2` text.
+Every 15 seconds, purple text displaying `x2` fly towards the buckets at the bottom, multiplying their value by a factor of 2.

+Starting with the 6th multiplication, a [Death Ball](../../mechanics/death-ball.md) is spawned with every subsequent multiplication.

 ## Images

 ### Tile rarities